 Howard Florey and his scientific team transformed penicillin from a scientific curiosity into a potent antibiotic – a magic bullet that has saved countless millions of lives.

-Provided much of the experimental data used to establish the structure of DNA, and discovered that DNA can exist in two forms.
-Established that coal acts as a molecular sieve.
+Provided much of the experimental data used to establish the structure of DNA; discovered that DNA can exist in two forms.

 Began his practice as a physician to gladiators and established a link between diet and health.
 Galen created a flawed doctrine that dominated Western and Arab medicine for 1,500 years.

-Ground breaking discoveries in chimpanzee behavior; established that chimpanzees have similar social behavior to humans and also that they make tools, and eat and hunt for meat.
+Ground breaking discoveries in chimpanzee behavior; established that chimpanzees have similar social behavior to humans and also that they make tools and hunt for meat.

 Explained blood circulation for the first time, showing there is a complete circuit beginning and ending in the heart.